aws-samples/aws-dbs-refarch-graph/src/data-models-and-query-languages/README.md

 ### Labels

-Besides adding properties to the elements in your graph, you can also attach labels to both the vertices and edges.
+As well as adding properties to the elements in your graph, you can also attach labels to both the vertices and edges.
 Edge labels are mandatory: you must attach exactly one label to each edge in your graph.
 An edge's label expresses the semantics of the relationship represented by the edge.
-Vertex labels are optional: you can attach zero, one or more labels to each vertex in your graph.
+Vertex labels are optional: you can attach zero, one or many labels to each vertex in your graph.
 Vertex labels allow you to tag, type and group vertices.

 ### Example